AI vs. Generative AI: The Differences Explained

 Disadvantages of generative AI

 As with traditional AI, the ethical implementation and use of generative AI remains a concern.
-With generative AI, the potential for distributing intentionally or unintentionally harmful content, copyright issues, and data privacy concerns are among the potential cons that must be addressed.
+With generative AI, the potential for distributing intentionally or unintentionally harmful content, copyright issues, and data privacy concerns are among the potential disadvantages that must be addressed.
 Other potential drawbacks include the following:

 • Inadequate sourcing: Generative AI can sometimes identify the sources it bases its results on, but not always.